RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/10-style.md

   {% alert state="info", title="Helpful Tip" %}
-    Slot 3 usually includes a call to action.
-To see call to action styles, visit the <a href="../call-to-action">Call to Action</a> documentation.
+    Slot 3 usually includes a Call to Action.
+To see Call to Action styles, visit the <a href="../call-to-action">Call to Action</a> page.
   {% endalert %}

   {% example palette="light",